-For the next thing that we want to try out - inspection with object fields - create a Staff object and then call the setAddress method of this object (you'll find it in the Person submenu).
+For the next thing that we want to try out - inspection with object fields - compile all classes, create a Staff object, and then call the setAddress method of this object (you'll find it in the Person submenu).
 Enter an address.
 Internally, the Staff code creates an object of class Address and stores it in its address field.